willsheppard/prevent-keyless-car-theft/README.md

 This page explains the official methods that your car manufacturer designed to prevent thieves carrying out signal boosting to steal your car.

+### Types of disabling

+This page describes, for each car type, up to three different ways to disable the keyless entry feature:

+1. **Temporarily disable**.
+This is most useful if you want to use the keyless entry when convenient to you, but turn it off overnight or when you go on holiday.
+You have to remember to do it each evening.
+Keyless entry will stay deactivated until you next unlock the car by pressing the button on the key fob.
+2. **Automatically disable**.
+This is the best option, because you don't need to do anything different to keep your car safe.
+They key fob turns itself off after you put it down.
+When you pick it up and put in your pocket, it reactivates.
+Unfortunately not all car manufacturers have provided this feature.
+3. **Permanently disable**.
+Follow these instructions if you never want to use keyless entry.
+It makes the car 100% safe from _this specific type_ of keyless entry theft.

 ## Other methods of preventing car theft

 - Put your keys in a "Faraday pouch".
 Not recommended because these degrade over time and become ineffective.